 - Impossibly Mundane Explanation: When Dirk hears about a girl who repeatedly recites the previous day's stock quotes, he rejects the assumption that she's just memorizing them somehow (after all, the information is out there!) in favor of some more mystical explanation, because nobody would ever go to that much trouble.
 It's a little different since he's arguing on the basis of general human nature, not specific character, but the principle is the same.
-Dirk sums this up by reversing Sherlock Holmes' usual maxim: Eliminate the improbable, and whatever remains, however impossible, must be the truth.
+Dirk sums this up by reversing Sherlock Holmes' usual maxim: Eliminate the improbable (in this case, that this girl is masterminding an elaborate complex plot with no obvious benefit to herself), and whatever remains, however impossible (that she's getting the stock prices out of nothing through some unknown and unidentified source), must be the truth.

-- It Came from the Fridge: Dirk and his cleaning lady absolutely refuse to open his fridge, and try to trick others into opening it.
+- It Came from the Fridge: Dirk and his cleaning lady have a long-running feud over his refrigerator, which has become so filthy inside that each one keeps trying to get the other to open it.
 He eventually has to call a fence to take his fridge away and replace it with a brand new, stolen one, which he vows never to use.
 The old one has a god of Guilt burst from it to resolve the plot, in a Deus ex Machina.

 - It Can Think: Dirk has quite a shock when he peeks through the keyhole at the eagle and sees it looking back at him.